1936 Northrop A17 Attack Flying Model Plans

 have added to the original instructions, both on the plans sheets

-themselves, and in a booklet of generic hints, that aids in
+themselves, and in a file of generic hints, that aids in

 building, covering, painting, balancing and flying the model when